leonwoods53/OOSDyear2Project/README.md

 # OOSDyear2Project
-System to manage customer purchases for a sports equipment store
+This is my Year 2 object-oriented software development project.
+System is designed to manage customer purchases for a sports equipment store, using a Java GUI as the front-end, and MySQL to create the back-end database.
+System will be used by staff of the store to manage customer details, invoices and stock.